Vatican Museums & Sistine Chapel Tickets

 The Gallery of Maps (La Galleria delle Carte Geografiche)

-The Gallery of Maps is a mesmerizing journey through the evolution of mapmaking and will fascinate those with an interest in geography and cartography.
+The Gallery of Maps offers a journey through the evolution of mapmaking and will fascinate those with an interest in geography and cartography.
 Commissioned by Pope Gregory XIII in the late 16th century, the gallery features a series of topographical maps depicting Italy's regions during that period.

 The intricate details and vibrant colours of the maps, which were all done by hand, show the skill of the Renaissance cartographers who crafted them.
 They were created for serving practical geographical purposes and are also works of art in their own right.